 - 1. Switch the operating mode switch of your CPU in position STOP. - 2.
-Execute an overall reset. & Chap.
-4.13 'Overall reset' page 107 - 3.
+Execute an overall reset.
+'Overall reset'...page 107 - 3.
 Open the CPU web page and select the 'Firmware' tab. - 4.
 Click at 'Browse ...' and navigate to the firmware file in your working directory. - 5.
-Click at 'Upload'. - ⇒ The firmware file is checked for plausibility and transmitted to the CPU.
-After the transfer, the firmware versions are matched and listed with the note if a firmware update is possible.

-- 6. You start the firmware update by tipping the operating mode switch downwards to MR and then leaving the switch in STOP position. - ⇒ During the update process, the yellow LED of the status bar flashes or flickers \\\\\.
-This may last several minutes.
+Click at 'Upload'. - The firmware file is checked for plausibility and transmitted to the CPU.
+After the transfer, the firmware versions are matched and listed with the note if a firmware update is possible. - 6.
+You start the firmware update by tipping the operating mode switch downwards to MR and then leaving the switch in STOP position. - During the update process, the yellow LED of the status bar flashes or flickers This may last several minutes. - 7.
+The update is completed without errors when the red and yellow LEDs of the status bar are flashing (1Hz).
+If only the red LED of the status bar is flashing, an error has occurred. - 8.
+Turn power OFF and ON. - After the start-up, the CPU is ready for operation with the new firmware.
+The current firmware version can be determined via the web page of the CPU.

-Power U
+Power (